 - A couple of chilled saucers or plates to check the jelly has set.

-- At least 4 straight sided 250 g sterilised jam jars and lids (jars washed on a hot dishwasher cycle and lids if you’re not using new ones sterilised in boiling water for a couple of minutes.)
+- At least 4 straight sided 250 g sterilised jam jars and lids

 - Use an upturned stool with a muslin cloth attached to it instead of a jelly bag and stand.

-- Use small straightsided 250 g jars
+- Use small straight sided 250 g jars

 - Preparation time does not include straining time.